logzio/logz-docs/_source/user-guide/infrastructure-monitoring/grafana-alerts.md

 Resolved alert notifications are available for Slack, PagerDuty, and email notification endpoints.

+To help you reduce the noise associated with receiving notifications for multiple instances of the same alert, you can use the Acknowledge status to assign the alert to a team member or to yourself, as well as manage alerts that are already under investigation (as determined by the ACK policy you manage in your notification software).

+When you receive an alert with the same alert ID, if the alert has the Acknowledge status, your notification endpoint will not repeat the notification.

+The Acknowledge status is available for the PagerDuty notification endpoint.

 If you're running multiple servers for load balancing purposes, you'll be happy to know that Logz.io Metrics won't send duplicte alerts.
 A deduplication mechanism protects against that.

 ###### On this page